 We’re sure it will do to same to anyone else fortunate enough to make the adventure and be blessed with a sighting of this special place.

 Easily the most famous waterfall in North America, this powerful waterfall also ranks as the biggest one by volume with a whopping average of about 7000 cubic meters per second!

-In addition to its raw power, the falls is easily one of the easiest to access and view from all sorts of angles.
+In addition to its raw power, we had no problems visiting the falls given its easy access.
+We also had no trouble viewing it from all sorts of angles.

-While its surroundings were a bit less naturesque for our liking, there was no denying that it clearly belonged among the upper tier of our list of Top 10 Waterfalls.
+While its surroundings were a bit less naturesque for our liking, we couldn’t deny that it clearly belonged among the upper tier of our list of Top 10 Waterfalls.

 Easily deserving of the top spot on this list (though it finished a very close second), it’s the largest singular waterfall in the world spanning a width of 1.7km, a height of 108m, and an average flow of 1 million liters per second!

 It’s no wonder this “smoke that thunders” is considered one of the seven natural wonders of the world and is a UNESCO World Heritage site.

 While Julie and I had trouble staying dry and seeing through the intense mist from the ground, we also managed to experience it from the air to truly appreciate its awesome size and scale!

 Indeed, it made us feel humble and awestruck, and we suspect it will do the same to you, too!